Kreyu/data-table-bundle/docs/features/type-classes.md

+---
+order: j
+---

-# Understanding type classes
+# Type classes

 Multiple parts of the bundle, such as columns, filters etc. are described using the type classes.
-The type classes are similar to the [form types](https://symfony.com/doc/current/reference/forms/types.html), tailored for the usage with the data tables.
+Their purpose and method of definition is very similar to the [Symfony Form Types](https://symfony.com/doc/current/reference/forms/types.html), which means knowing how these work really helps in understanding most of the bundle.

 Following parts of the bundle are defined using the type classes: